A theory for generalized morphisms and beyond

-The following four theorems serve as examples of $T$-morphisms.
+The following several results serve as examples of $T$-morphisms.

-Firstly, Theorem \ref{1.3.4} is generalized to \begin{theorem} Let $B$ be a subfield of a field $F$, let $T$ be the operator generalized-semigroup on $F$ defined in Example \ref{9.1.3}, and let nonempty $U,V\subseteq F$.
-Then a map $\sigma :{{\left\langle U \right\rangle }_{T}}\to {{\left\langle V \right\rangle }_{T}}$ is a ring homomorphism with $B$ fixed pointwisely if and only if it is a $T$-morphism. \end{theorem} \begin{proof} We may give a proof which is analogous to that of Theorem \ref{1.3.4}.
+Firstly, Proposition \ref{1.3.4} is generalized to \begin{proposition} Let $B$ be a subfield of a field $F$, let $T$ be the operator gen-semigroup on $F$ defined in Example \ref{9.1.3}, and let nonempty $U,V\subseteq F$.
+Then a map $\sigma :{{\left\langle U \right\rangle }_{T}}\to {{\left\langle V \right\rangle }_{T}}$ is a ring homomorphism with $B$ fixed pointwisely if and only if it is a $T$-morphism. \end{proposition} \begin{proof} We may give a proof which is analogous to that of Proposition \ref{1.3.4}.
 However, now we employ Lemma \ref{9.3.3} instead.
 By Example \ref{9.1.3},